tadhikari/hciprototype/README.md

 @Micheal
-in a JS file create an object like this: self.selectedCamera = {'Camera':Canon Rebel,'Price': 500, 'Image':'demo.jpg'}; // for now you can use any image for testing use this as a dummy object to create the payment screen. imagine this was the camera that was selected by the user and was being passed on from the previous screen.
+in a JS file create an object like this: selectedCamera = {'Camera':'Canon Rebel','Price': 500, 'Image':'demo.jpg'}; // for now you can use any image for testing use this as a dummy object to create the payment screen. imagine this was the camera that was selected by the user and was being passed on from the previous screen.
 When I complete the camera selection screen, a similar object will be passed to the payment screen.